glouppe/talk-kva-2025/talk.md

 ## Conclusions

-.bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables that unlock new scientific insights and applications.
+Deep generative models unlock high-dimensional Bayesian inference in complex physical models: .bold[new scientific questions become accessible], which were out of reach with classical methods.

 Next challenges:
 - Rigorous validation: when and why these methods work (or not).
 - Resolution (in space and time): can we go higher?
-- Misspecification: what if the prior, the physical, or the observation model are wrong?
+- Misspecification: what if the prior, the physical, or the observation models are wrong?

 ---